josephcuenco/lingoarcade/docs/PROJECT_DOCUMENTATION_V1.md

 - language-based deck organization
 - word and definition management
 - a dark, colorful frontend theme
-- a fixed sidebar app layout
 - a game hub with playable study games
 - deployed friend-testing infrastructure

-This means the project has moved beyond scaffolding and is now in an MVP / friend-testing phase.

 ## 5. MVP Definition